 When test fitting the grill, I found that I needed to use improvised brackets on each frame rail to achieve the proper fitment with the fenders.
 Because I ended up using a replacement OEM Dauntless radiator with its relatively narrow dimensions, I was able to make use of the original fan shroud on the flatfender grill.
 The grill did require some minor trimming in a few spots, and as mentioned in the Engine topic, I welded in two cross braces to which I mounted the electric fan.

 I found a reproduction fabric hood welting kit on the Kaiser Willys Auto Supply website.
 For those of you not familiar with this original part, it's a thick 3/4" woven fabric strip that installs along the top of the grill with 15 rivets, and it creates a seal/cushion between the hood and the grill.
-I actually purchased additional welting to use between the sides of the hood and the fenders, to prevent rubbing that could damage the paint due to body flex when off-road.
+I purchased additional welting to use between the sides of the hood and the fenders, to prevent rubbing that could damage the paint due to body flex when off-road.

 To mount the hood, I installed an original CJ-2A hood hinge, and drilled the cowl using the hinge holes as a template.
 To secure the hood, I purchased a set of Kentrol black stainless steel hood latches, positioned them, and drilled the mounting holes.
 Kaiser Willys also supplied the wood OEM-style hood block kit, which supports the windshield when folded forward, and the grill-mounted footman loop used to strap down the windshield.

 The original CJ-2A windshield is a two-piece design, consisting of the inner and outer frame.
 The inner frame (that houses the glass) pivots outward to provide ventilation.
 There are also rubber seals that mount between the inner and outer sections, and a large seal that mounts to the bottom of the outer frame.
 These parts can all be sourced from 4-Wheel Drive Hardware.
 My windshield frame had the latches that secure the windshield to the body when in its upright position, but I was missing the body-mounted halves of those latches.
 Aftermarket latch kits are available, but they're not cheap.
 Luckily, I was able to source them on eBay without having to purchase the full kits.
-It's an interesting feeling refurbishing and installing parts that are over 70 years old - thinking about what they've been through throughout three-quarters of a century gives you a real sense of history.
+It's an interesting feeling refurbishing and installing parts that are over 70 years old - thinking about what they've been through throughout three-quarters of a century gives you a real sense of automotive history.

 For the windshield glass itself, again Kaiser Willys was my go-to supplier.
 They provide correct size auto safety glass panels that sandwich inside the inner windshield frame.
 The final touch for the windshield was a set of electric wiper assemblies that included the motors, arms, and wiper blades.
 These can be sourced from a number of suppliers as individual components or full kits.
 Note that the original driver side wiper motor on the CJ-2A was vacuum operated, and the passenger side unit employed a manually operated handle!